Functions reference

 func goID(value any) string

-For common.Artifact value the function returns the artifact’s Go identifier (type name), for string value, it converts the string to a valid Go identifier.
-Otherwise, the function panics.
+For common.Artifact value the function returns the artifact’s Name (calling its .Name method).
+If value is string, function converts it to a valid Go identifier.
+For other argument types the function panics.

 Examples: